PyMVPA/PyMVPA/doc/source/tutorial2_datasets.rst

   >>> ds.save(os.path.join(tempdir, 'mydataset.hdf5'))

 HDF5 is a flexible format that also supports, for example, data compression.
-To enable it, you can simply pass additional arguments to `~mvpa.base.dataset.AttrDataset.save()` that are supported by `Group.create_dataset()`.
+To enable it, you can pass additional arguments to `~mvpa.base.dataset.AttrDataset.save()` that are supported by `Group.create_dataset()`.
 Instead of using `~mvpa.base.dataset.AttrDataset.save()` one can also use the `h5save()`